Citillara/CitiBot/README.md

 This repository contains the business and technical code that runs the CitiBot.
 It depends on my 2 others libraries (TwitchClient and IrcClient) both available on Github.
 No other dependencies are needed.

-I know wit lacks of documentation but if you need help feel free to open an issue or ask your questions on the dedicated discord : https://discord.gg/TycyDBm
+I know it lacks of documentation but if you need help feel free to open an issue or ask your questions on the dedicated discord : https://discord.gg/TycyDBm

 Bot commands at : https://github.com/Citillara/CitiBot/wiki